Agent Governance

 • POST /v1/agent-sessions/:session_id/steps

-These routes support imported traces, externally recorded steps, and formatted session event views.
+These routes support imported traces, externally recorded steps, reviewed trace samples, and the trace-to-dataset loop.

 Policies and limits